KannonZenetism/zenetism-field-physics/zenetism/MP02_Unified_Metaphysics_Ch4.md

 ---

 But in most realities,
-universes follow a spiral rhythm—
+universes follow a spiral rhythm —
 from emergence,
 through structure,
 into dissolution,